orbant12/PocketProtect/client_expo/README.md

-# Pocket Protect
+# Skin Screen

-(Avalible on App Store and Play Store !)
+(Was Avalible on App Store and Play Store !)

 ### Pocket Protect is mainly a cross-platform mobile application designed to help in areas of Skin Cancer Prevention / Detection, LLM Medical Assistance with provided medical data